Imaginary cones and limit roots of infinite Coxeter groups: Fractal properties

 To prove Theorem~\ref{thm:Qincl} we will use the following (technical but elementary) lemma, which answers the question: when can $\h Q$ be bounded?
 Note that the letters $Q$ and $B$ below are specific to the lemma and its proof, and more general than in the framework of the article.

 \begin{lem} Let $B$ be a symmetric bilinear form on a $n$-dimensional vector space~$V$ (over a field of characteristic $0$).
 Define the associated quadric

 Let $H$ be an affine (nonlinear) hyperplane in $V$.
-If $Q\cap H$ is bounded, then we have one of the following: \begin{itemize} \item $B$ is positive (definite or not); \item $B$ is negative (definite or not); \item $B$ has signature $(n-1,1)$ or $(1,n-1)$. \end{itemize} If $Q\cap H$ is unbounded, it contains an affine line. \end{lem}
+If $Q\cap H$ is bounded, then we have one of the following: \begin{itemize} \item $B$ is positive (definite or not); \item $B$ is negative (definite or not); \item $B$ has signature $(n-1,1)$ or $(1,n-1)$. \end{itemize} More precisely, if $B$ does not satisfy any of these conditions, then $Q\cap H$ contains an affine line. \end{lem}

-\begin{rem} (1) The reverse is obviously false: for example when the signature of $B$ is $(n-1,1)$, $Q$ is a cone on a sphere, so the boundedness of $Q\cap H$ depends on the choice of the hyperplane $H$.
+\begin{rem} ~ \begin{enumerate} \item The converse is obviously false: for example when the signature of $B$ is $(n-1,1)$, $Q$ is a cone on a sphere, so the boundedness of $Q\cap H$ depends on the choice of the hyperplane $H$. \item Of course $Q$ is unchanged if we replace $B$ by $(-B)$, so if we assume the signature of $B$ to be $(p,q)$ with $p\geq q$, the lemma is equivalent to